WDD 130: Web Fundamentals

 Activity Instructions

-Using the 'User Poll' form from the last module, add CSS to style the form to bring it into conformance with best practices of form design, such as a single column layout and by providing appropriate padding and spacing.
+Using the 'User Poll' form from the last module, add CSS to bring it into conformance with best practices of form design, such as a single column layout and appropriate padding and spacing in and between the form elements.

 Here is an example of what you will be producing: